AmanVatsSharma/srijankimahal-website/src/content/blog/sri-janaki-mahal-trust-meals-food-guide.md

 ## Conclusion

 Sri Janaki Mahal Trust includes all meals (breakfast, lunch, dinner) in your room price.
-Pure vegetarian traditional cuisine in a spiritual environment.
+Pure vegetarian traditional cuisine in a peaceful environment.

 **Meal Information:**
 - All meals included